andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 With Elagrade, not only do you get the advantage of a polished initial prompt, but you also can specify a set of follow-up questions that the model will use to check itself before providing you with the final assessment.

-All of this is in addition to other benefits such as the free renewable monthly quota, prepaid pricing, consistent grades over multiple runs, bulk grading of up to 100 papers at a time, and the results available as a single Word document report.
+All of this is in addition to other benefits such as the free renewable monthly quota, not having to retype your rubric, prepaid pricing, consistent grades over multiple runs, bulk grading of up to 100 papers at a time, and the results available as a single Word document report.

 You can read more about how to use Elagrade for grading essays in this article called [***how accurate and reliable is an AI paper grader***](https://elagrade.com/blog/how-accurate-and-reliable-is-an-ai-paper-grader).